globerhofer/HIPAA-policies/source/sections/08-auditing_policy.md

 13. Vulnerability testing software may be used to probe the network to identify what is running (e.g., operating system or product versions in place), whether publicly-known vulnerabilities have been corrected, and evaluate whether the system can withstand attacks aimed at circumventing security controls.
     * Testing may be carried out internally or provided through an external third-party vendor.
 Whenever possible, a third party auditing vendor should not be providing the organization IT oversight services (e.g., vendors providing IT services should not be auditing their own services - separation of duties).
     * Testing shall be done on a routine basis, currently monthly.
 14. Software patches and updates will be applied to all systems in a timely manner.
-In the case of routine updates, they will be applied after thorough testing.
-In the case of updates to correct known vulnerabilities, priority will be given to testing to speed the time to production.
-Critical security patches are applied within 30 days from testing and all security patches are applied within 90 days after testing.
-    * In the case of PaaS Customers, updates to Application and Database versions are the responsibility of Customers, though Datica will, at it's own discretion, notify and recommend updates to customer systems.

 ## 8.3 Audit Requests